 The Rise and Fall of Prohibition: A Student's Guide to Understanding This Bizarre Chapter in American History

 If you're staring at a worksheet on the rise and fall of Prohibition, you're probably wondering where to even begin.
-On top of that, was it just about banning alcohol?
-Or was there more to it than that?
-Trust me, Prohibition is one of those periods in American history that seems almost too wild to be true—and yet it happened.
-Let’s break it down so you can ace that worksheet and actually understand what went down.
+Was it just about banning alcohol?
+That said, or was there more to it than that?
+Which means trust me, Prohibition is one of those periods in American history that seems almost too wild to be true—and yet it happened.
+Let’s break it down so you can ace that worksheet and actually understand what went down Nothing fancy..

 What Was Prohibition, Anyway?